 - a.
 Bulls, minimum of 1,200 pounds, non-horned (preferred) or with horns blunted to a minimum diameter of a fifty-cent piece, with smooth, rounded, and non-jagged edges.
 Bulls must be identifiable by brand, paint, chalk, or other means acceptable to the stock contractor and Chute Coordinator.
 Pen of bulls will not to be used as junior bulls if Junior Bull Riding is offered. - b.
-Broncs, minimum of 1,000 pounds, been previously bucked, and proven capable of the event.
+Broncs, minimum of 1,000 pounds, been previously bucked, and proven capable of the event. - c.

-- c.
 Riding steers, minimum of 900 pounds, non-horned (preferred) or with horns blunted to a minimum diameter of a quarter, with smooth, rounded, and non-jagged edges.
 Cows and/or heifers may be used for Steer Riding if riding steers are not available of the proper weight.
 If cows and/or heifers are used, then steers may not also be used. - d.
-Team Roping steers, 400-500 pounds, and must have minimum of seven-inch horns, blunted to the minimum diameter of a dime, with smooth, rounded, and non-jagged edges.
-These steers cannot be used for any other event, must have been previously roped, and wear protective horn wraps during the event. - e.
-Chute Dogging steers, 400-500 pounds, and must have minimum of seven-inch horns, blunted to the minimum diameter of a dime, with smooth, rounded, and non-jagged edges.
-These steers cannot be used for any other event, must have been previously dogged or wrestled, and have not been previously used for Team Roping. - f.
-Camp event steers, 400-500 pounds with horns of uniform length, blunted to the minimum diameter of a dime, with smooth, rounded, and non-jagged edges, and have been previously handled.
+Team Roping steers and/or heifers, 350-500 pounds, and must have minimum of seven-inch horns, (which are to be measured by pushing the hair back and begin where the hairline and the skull meet following the curvature underneath the horn ending at the tip) blunted to the minimum diameter of a dime, with smooth, rounded, and non-jagged

+- edges.
+These animals cannot be used for any other event, must have been previously roped, and wear protective horn wraps during the event. - e.
+Chute Dogging steers and/or heifers, 400-500 pounds, and must have minimum of seven-inch horns, (which are to be measured by pushing the hair back and begin where the hairline and the skull meet following the curvature underneath the horn ending at the tip) blunted to the minimum diameter of a dime, with smooth, rounded, and non-jagged edges.
+These animals cannot be used for any other event, must have been previously dogged or wrestled, and have not been previously used for Team Roping. - f.
+Camp event steers and/or heifers, 400-500 pounds with horns of uniform length, blunted to the minimum diameter of a dime, with smooth, rounded, and non-jagged edges, and have been previously handled.
 No bobbed or partial tails. - g.
 Calves, no more than a 30-pound difference between animals in the herd.
 Prefer they not have horns. - h.
 Common goats, similar in height and size - i.
-No more than 10-pound difference between animals. - ii.
+No more than 10-pound difference between animals and not to exceed 100 pounds. - ii.
 Height of 25-30 inches at shoulder. - iii.
 No Billy goats or fainting goats. - i.
 No animal with steel reinforcing bar or plaster on the horns shall be allowed in the competition. - j.
 The utilization of steers in the above specified events is for safety considerations.
 All steers are expected to follow the guidelines of the veterinary community for proper castration.
-Host association must request for proof of castration if a stock contractor brings young bulls for any event that specifically states the use of steers.
+Host association must require proof of castration if a stock contractor brings young bulls for any event that specifically states the use of steers.
+Banding is not considered a castrated anima.
 IGRA Rodeo Resources has a reference document titled Castration in Cattle Welfare Issues.
 An excerpt follows.
 "Castration is deemed a necessary practice in U.S. cattle production systems.
 The procedure is primarily advocated to reduce damage to animals, humans, and facilities by decreasing aggressive male behavior.
 Several techniques have been developed for castration.
 Less pain has been associated with early castration (younger than 2 months of age) and is, therefore, recommended." - k.
 Host association will be fined \$100.00 per intended use for the utilization of stock not meeting stock requirements and will be responsible for any replacement costs associated with obtaining the required stock.